EggspressBlog/Eggspress/my_pages/about.md

 ## Speed and simplicity
 Out of the box, Eggspress is blisteringly fast.

 It prioritizes simplicity, but delivers on most core features and then some.[^4] Pages are minimal because your content comes first.
-You can even turn off most other elements that appear on your page.[^5]
+Need more minimalism?
+You can turn off most elements that appear on your page.[^5]

-Everything is fine-tuned for speed.
-Even visitors on slower connections and devices will fly through your pages with fast load times.[^5]
+With simplicity comes speed.
+On Eggspress, we've fine-tuned everything for performance Even visitors on slower connections and devices will fly through your pages with fast load times.[^5]

 ## Extensible
 Eggspress uses MDX, which allows authors to add custom (React) components directly into their content.

-Insert charts, interactive diagrams, live market data, and much more with these components.
+Using these, you can insert interactive charts and diagrams, live market data, and much more.

+Found an Eggspress component that someone else created?
+Add it to your site just by copying that component into your `my_components` folder.

 Learn more about how to [create / add your own components](my_posts/guide/create-custom-components.md).